A Geometric Substructure for Quantum Dynamics: A suggested generalization

-In general we can describe the points in $S$ associated with measurements as local singularities or ``stagnation points" in $S$ associated with the location in space-time where the measurements take place, being typically the location of measuring devices in a meta-stable state \cite{green} -- think of a cloud chamber, a Geiger counter or a photographic plate, for example.
+In general the points in $S$ associated with measurements of a closed quantum system can be described as local singularities or ``stagnation points" in $S$ associated with the location in space-time where the measurements take place, being typically the location of measuring devices in a meta-stable state \cite{green} -- think of a cloud chamber, a Geiger counter or a photographic plate, for example.

-As to the meaning of $S$, we propose that it represents the entropy content (equivalently, the information content) of the physical environment within which the quantum system evolves, including the measuring apparatus.
-That implies that the structure of $S$ changes in some way when the entropy content of the environment changes.
-For example when a photographic plate is exposed during a quantum measurement it is clear that the entropy of the neighbouring environment increases abruptly and the associated singularity in $S$ disappears.
-More generally ``measurements" may simply refer to interactions between the system and its environment at singular points in $S$.
-In the absence of an observer the system moves after each such interaction into a more and more complicated mixed state.
-Whether such interactions provide the only source for changes in the structure of $S$ and its curvature remains an open question.
-Perhaps further analysis will lead to the formulation of an equation similar to Einstein's equation \cite{bergmann}, relating change in the curvature of $S$ to an analogue of the energy-momentun tensor.
+As to the meaning of $S$, it is proposed that it represents the entropy content (equivalently, the information content) of the physical environment within which quantum systems evolve, including any measuring devices.
+This implies that the structure of $S$ changes when the entropy content of the environment changes.
+For example when a photographic plate is exposed during a quantum measurement it is clear that the entropy of the neighbouring environment increases abruptly as the associated singularity in $S$ disappears.
+More generally ``measurements" may simply refer to interactions between quantum systems and their environment whether continuous or stochastic, at singular points in $S$ or non-locally.
+In the absence of observations quantum systems move after such interactions into more and more complicated mixed states with higher entropy.
+It is suggested that while such interactions increase the entropy of the quantum systems involved and their environment, they also provide the (only) source for changes in the structure of $S$.